Skip to main content

 Handling tool confirmation

-When an agent uses an integration tool — Call Function, Run Python code, or Call REST API — the response may include a tool confirmation request before the tool runs.
-This is a security measure to prevent the agent from performing destructive or unintended actions without explicit approval.
+When an agent uses an integration tool (Call Function, Run Python code, or Call REST API), the response may include a tool confirmation request before the tool runs.
+This prevents the agent from performing destructive or unintended actions without your approval.
 The confirmation appears as a toolConfirmation action in the response.
 Your application must respond with ALLOW to proceed or DENY to cancel.
 In the Python SDK, response.action_calls is None when the response contains no actions, so check for it before you iterate over it.

 The confirmation flow